ivgnk/Magnetic-prospecting/README.md

 h - the depth of the center of the ball in meters
 R - the radius of the ball in meters
 J - magnetization in A/m
-The magnetic field is calculated on a straight line (profile) with coordinates from -250 m to 250 m with step 5 m.
+The magnetic field is calculated on a straight line (profile or axis x) with coordinates from -250 m to 250 m with step 5 m.
 The origin of the coordinates is above the center of the ball

 #### Formulas: